openaustralia/theyvoteforyou/app/views/policies/_policy_authoring_tips.md

 * **Don’t duplicate.** Check the [policies page](/policies) to see if the policy you are thinking of exists.
 The opposite of a policy is not necessarily a policy.
 For example “For maintaining a price on carbon” and “For removing a price on carbon” will probably produce inverted results and so have limited new value for people viewing the site.

 * **Check whether relevant divisions exist.** All policies should have existing divisions that relate to them.
-For example, “Make Australia a Republic” doesn't work well as there haven't been any relevant divisions during the period currently covered by <%= Settings.project_name %> (2006 – present).
+For example, “Make Australia a Republic” doesn't work well as there haven't been any relevant divisions during the period currently covered by <%= Settings.project_name %> (<%= formatted_month(Division.date_earliest_division) %> – present).

 * **Don't be shy**.
 These policies belong to everyone.
 If you believe that a policy is wrongly voting on divisions or is ill-defined, fix it.